taskswithcode/MLIntro/README.md

  2. Youtube video walks through code that implements the concept
  3. Tinker with Notebook for hands-on learning

-_† No prerequisite other than basic high school math - all other concepts required for machine learning are explained_
+_† No prerequisite other than basic high school math - all concepts required for machine learning are explained_

 ### Machine Learning (ML)